 Dr. Neill has presented workshops at TMEA, TCDA and NAfME.
 Her research has appeared in TMEA Research Journal, Update, Missouri Journal of Research Music Education and Council for Research in Music Education.
 She is past College Vice-president for TMEA (Texas Music Educators Association) as well as VMEA (Virginia Music Educators Association).
 Dr. Neill is also the past TCU Senate Chair.
 In addition, she sang with the Robert Shaw Festival/institute Singers, Carnegie Hall Workshop Choruses and the Washington Singers.
 Sheri has four children, eight grandchildren and four great grandchildren.
 Currently she is studying Italian in Florence, Italy for a year or more…

 The festival is open to singers of all musical abilities who enjoy being a part of a large ensemble.
 The program will include the following selections: Te Deum – Michael John Trotta (extended work with Organ and Brass); I Will Give Thanks – Craig Courtney; Over My Head – Mark Patterson; and Love Divine, All Loves Excelling – Dan Forrest.
-Music will be ordered once you complete the registration and payment in the links below.
+Music will be ordered once you complete the registration and payment.
 You will be notified by email when the packets are available (around November 30).

 To help you prepare the music for the festival, links to rehearsal tracks will be added to the page by the end of November.